All About Toothache Pain Relief - A Dentist's Remedy Guide

-The BEST tooth ache remedy depends 100% on figuring out the
+The BEST tooth ache remedy depends 100% on you figuring out the

 CAUSE of your toothache.
 Once you have an idea of WHY your tooth hurts,

-then the correct tooth ache remedy becomes obvious.
+then the correct tooth ache remedy should become obvious.

 But you also want fast toothache pain relief!
 You don't want